chef/automate/components/docs-chef-io/content/automate/on_prem_builder.md

 [\[edit on GitHub\]](https://github.com/chef/automate/blob/master/components/docs-chef-io/content/automate/on_prem_builder.md)

-This guide details how to install Chef Automate and deploy Chef Habitat Builder on-prem together.
-Enterprise customers may wish to set up an on-premises Chef Habitat Builder depot to store Chef Habitat packages for use by their own Chef Habitat Studios and Supervisors.
+Enterprise customers may wish to set up an on-premises Chef Habitat Builder to store Chef Habitat packages for use by their own Chef Habitat Studios and Supervisors.

-This guide covers setting up Chef Automate and Chef Habitat Builder on-prem, and bootstrapping Chef Habitat Builder on-prem with curated core seed lists from the Chef Habitat public Builder.
+This guide details how to install Chef Habitat Builder on-prem using the Chef Automate installer.

-The Chef installer includes everything necessary to get started with Chef Automate and Chef Habitat Builder on-prem.
+The Chef Automate installer includes everything necessary to get started with Chef Automate and Chef Habitat Builder on-prem.
-Bootstrapping Chef Habitat Builder requires:

-* An outward bound HTTPS connection
-* An existing Chef Habitat [public Builder](https://bldr.habitat.sh) account.
+Using the Chef Automate installer enables you to use Chef Automate's authentication stack, configuration, and backup/restore mechanisms to operate your Chef Habitat Builder installation.

+For Chef Habitat Builder installations created prior to integration with the Chef Automate installer, see the [documentation in the github repo](https://github.com/habitat-sh/on-prem-builder) instead.

 ## System requirements

-This guide demonstrates the ease of authenticating between Chef Automate and Chef Habitat Builder on-prem by installing both components on the same host.
-Outside the boundaries of this proof-of-concept, we recommend against running installations of Chef Automate and Chef Habitat Builder on the same host.
-Please contact your Chef representative before using this implementation in production
+Outside the boundaries of a proof-of-concept project, we recommend against running installations of Chef Automate and Chef Habitat Builder on the same host.
+Please contact your Chef representative before using this implementation in production.

 ### Hardware Requirements